airbnb/streamalert/docs/source/rules.rst

       return True

 This rule will be evaluated against all inbound logs that match the ``cloudwatch:events`` schema defined in a schema file in the ``conf/schemas`` directory, i.e ``conf/schemas/cloudwatch.json``.
-In this case, *all* CloudWatch events will generate an alert, which will be sent to the :ref:`alerts Athena table <athena_user_guide>`.
+In this case, *all* CloudWatch events will generate an alert, which will be sent to the `alerts Athena table <historical-search.html#athena-user-guide>`_.

 Example: Logic & Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~